Sv443-Network/UserUtils/docs.md

 <!-- #region Preamble -->
 ## Preamble:
-This library is written in TypeScript and contains builtin TypeScript declarations, but it will also work in plain JavaScript after removing the `: type` annotations in the example code snippets.
+This library is written in TypeScript with builtin TypeScript declarations, but it works just as well in plain JavaScript after removing the `: type` annotations from the example code snippets.

-Each feature's example code snippet can be expanded by clicking on the text "Example - click to view".
+The library supports importing an ESM, CommonJS or global variable definition bundle, depending on your use case.

-The signatures and examples are written in TypeScript and use ESM import syntax to show you which types need to be provided and will be returned.
+The signatures and example snippets use TypeScript with ESM import syntax to show which types need to be provided and will be returned.
-The library itself supports importing an ESM, CommonJS or global variable definition bundle, depending on your use case.

-If the signature section contains multiple signatures of the function, each occurrence represents an overload and you can choose which one you want to use.
-They will also be further explained in the description below that section.
+If the signature section contains multiple signatures, each one represents an overload.
+They will be further explained in the description below that section.

+Each feature's example code snippet can be expanded by clicking on the text `▷ Example - click to view` below its description.

-Some features require the `@run-at` or `@grant` directives to be tweaked in the userscript header or have other specific requirements and limitations.
-Those will be listed in a section marked by a warning emoji (⚠️) each.
+Some features require the `@run-at` or `@grant` directives to be tweaked in the userscript header, or have other specific requirements and limitations.
+These will be listed in a section marked by a warning emoji (⚠️) each.

-If you need help with something, please [create a new discussion](https://github.com/Sv443-Network/UserUtils/discussions) or [join my Discord server.](https://dc.sv443.net/)
-For submitting bug reports or feature requests, please use the [GitHub issue tracker.](https://github.com/Sv443-Network/UserUtils/issues)

 > [!NOTE]
-> In version 10.0.0, many of the platform-agnostic features were moved to [the CoreUtils library.](https://github.com/Sv443-Network/CoreUtils)
+> **In version 10.0.0**, many of the platform-agnostic features were **moved to [the CoreUtils library.](https://github.com/Sv443-Network/CoreUtils)**
 > <sub>Everything is re-exported by UserUtils for backwards compatibility, but you may want to consider using CoreUtils directly if you don't need any of the DOM- or GreaseMonkey-specific features or want control over the installed version of CoreUtils.</sub>

+> [!NOTE]
+> If you need help with something, please [create a new discussion](https://github.com/Sv443-Network/UserUtils/discussions) or [join my Discord server.](https://dc.sv443.net/)
+> **For bug reports or feature requests, please use the [GitHub issue tracker.](https://github.com/Sv443-Network/UserUtils/issues)**

 <br>